Welcome to episode 93 of the Audio PANCE and PANRE physician assistant/associate board review podcast.

 Okay, so let's just stop and think about this for a second.

-Regurgitation - come and get goes you please, I could care less, my doors are always open.
+Regurgitation - come and go as you please, I could care less, my doors are always open.
 I’ve got regurgitation, and I have an open door, and I can come and go as I please.

 So now think about it.
 During systole, should I be open?
 Yeah.
 But diastole, am I supposed to be closed?
 Oh, yes, I am.